flatironinstitute/ccn-software-sfn-2025/docs/source/full/group_projects/02_phase_precession.md

 <div class="render-all">

 Let's check first if our model can accurately predict the tuning curves we displayed above.
-We can use the [`predict`](nemos.glm.GLM.predict) function of NeMoS and then compute new tuning curves.
-Set `bins=50` for the tuning curves.
+We can use the [`predict`](https://nemos.readthedocs.io/en/latest/generated/glm/nemos.glm.GLM.predict.html#nemos.glm.GLM.predict) function of NeMoS and then compute new tuning curves.
+Set `bins=50` for position and `bins=30` for speed.

 </div>